-Many experimental studies have been performed on cavitation in orifices as well.
+Many experimental studies of cavitation can be found in the literature.
 Mishra & Peles (2005a, b) looked at the cavitation in flow through a micro-orifice inside a silicon microchannel.
 Payri et al. (2004) studied the influence of cavitation on the internal flow and the spray characteristics in diesel injection nozzles.
-Ahn et al. (2006) experimentally studied the effects of cavitation and hydraulic flip on the breakup of the liquid jet injected perpendicularly in to subsonic crossflow.
-They showed that cavitation results in shortening the liquid column breakup length.
+Ahn et al. (2006) studied the effects of cavitation and hydraulic flip on the breakup of the liquid jet injected perpendicularly in to subsonic crossflow.
+They showed that cavitation shortens the length at which a liquid column will breakup.
 Jung et al. (2006) considered the breakup characteristics of liquid sheets formed by a like-doublet injection.
-They found that liquid jet turbulence delays sheet breakup and shorten wavelength of both ligaments and sheets.
+They found that turbulence delays sheet breakup and shortens the wavelength of both ligaments and sheets.
 Ganippa et al. (2004) considered the cavitation growth in the nozzle as they increased the flow rate.
 First, traveling bubbles are created.
 These bubbles are detached from the wall and move with the stream.
-By increasing the flow, the unsteady cloud of cavitation is observed.
-Further increase of the flow rate caused the non-symmetrical distribution of cavitation within the nozzle and its extension to the nozzle exit.
+By increasing the flow, an unsteady cloud of cavitation is observed.
+Further increase of the flow rate causes a non-symmetrical distribution of cavitation within the nozzle and its extension to the nozzle exit.
 More atomization occurs at the side with stronger cavitation.

-The dynamics of liquid sheets also has been extensively studied.
+The dynamics of liquid sheets also has been extensively described in the literature.
 These sheets are important in atomization and spray combustion (Lefebvre (1989)) and curtain coating (Brown (1961)).
 Jets created by slot atomizers are close to 2-D flows.

 Flow through an aperture is a simple example of flow with hydraulic flip that occurs in nozzles with sharp corners.
-In the experiments on cavitating orifices, the occurrence of hydraulic flip coincides with the disappearance of cavitation bubbles and increase in the breakup length of the jet (e.g. Tamaki et al. (1998)).
+In experiments on cavitating orifices, the occurrence of hydraulic flip coincides with the disappearance of cavitation bubbles and increase in the breakup length of the jet (e.g. Tamaki et al. (1998)).
 However, the present work shows that cavitation is possible in hydraulically flipped flows, especially in the case of low Reynolds numbers where the viscous stress is significant.